47degrees/sbt-microsites/docs/src/main/tut/docs/getting-started.md

  - gem install jekyll -v 2.5
 ```

-# Setup
+# Setup `sbt-microsites` in your Project

 First of all, add the following lines to the `project/plugins.sbt` file, within your project or sbt module where you want to use the `sbt-microsites` plugin.
-Depending on the version:
+Depending on the version you might want to use:

 Latest release:

 ```
 addSbtPlugin("com.fortysevendeg"  % "sbt-microsites" % "0.2.0")
 ```